 Any shareholder or other party interested in communicating with members of the Board, any of its committees, the independent directors as a group or any of the independent directors individually may send written communications to LivaNova Plc, 20 Eastbourne Terrace, London, England W2 6LG, Attention: Company Secretary or to company.secretariat@livanova.com.
 Any communications received in writing is forwarded to the Board, committee or to any individual director or directors to whom the communication is directed, unless the communication is unduly hostile, threatening, illegal, does not reasonably relate to us or our business or is inappropriate.
-The Company Secretary has the authority to discard or disregard any inappropriate communications or to take other appropriate actions with respect to any such inappropriate communications and encourages all shareholders and interested persons to use the aforementioned email and mailing address to send communications relating to the our business to the Board and its members.
+The Company Secretary has the authority to discard or disregard any inappropriate communications or to take other appropriate actions with respect to any such inappropriate communications.
+The Board will endeavor to promptly respond to all appropriate communications and encourages all shareholders and interested persons to use the aforementioned email and mailing address to send communications relating to the our business to the Board and its members.